andywilsonuk/StringTokenFormatter/README.md

 Used to specify the `IFormatProvider` applied to token values.
 Default `CultureInfo.CurrentUICulture`.

-Specific cultures info - in this instance `en-US` - can be used as with `string.Format`.
+Specific cultures info, in this instance `en-US`, can be used as with `string.Format`.

 ```C#
 var settings = StringTokenFormatterSettings.Default with